safflower

 Storage Tips

-Safflower oil should be stored in a cool, dark place away from direct sunlight and heat to prevent it from going rancid.
-An unopened bottle can usually be kept at room temperature for up to two years.
-Once opened, it's best to refrigerate the oil to extend its freshness and maintain its quality.
-Ensure the bottle is tightly sealed after each use.
+Safflower oil should be stored in a cool, dark place away from direct sunlight and heat to prevent rancidity.
+An unopened bottle can be stored at room temperature, but once opened, it's best to refrigerate it to extend its shelf life.
+Ensure the cap is tightly sealed after each use.
+Properly stored, safflower oil can last for several months to a year.

 Marnirni-apinthi Building, Lot Fourteen,